St. Stephen’s Basilica

 • The Holy Right of St. Stephen: You can see the most precious treasure of Hungary, the mummified right fist of King Stephen in a small chapel to the left of the Main Altar.
 The relic is kept in an ornate glass cabinet.
 Insert a 100 Ft coin and the cabinet lights up.

-More Interior Photos
+More Interior Photos:

-Cupola – Magnificent Panorama of Budapest
+Panorama Terrace in the Cupola – Magnificent Vista of Budapest

 You’ll climb out into the inside of the dome in a wrought iron construction, and you’ll get to the space between the outside and inside of the dome.
-Quite an exciting adventure, but the view will compensate you for the trouble.

 Open:

-• Every day: 9:00 -19:00
+• Every day: 09:00 -19:00

 Attractions Nearby in Budapest City Center